microsoft/ChakraCore-wiki/Building-ChakraCore.md

 ## OS X ##

-Similar to [Linux](#Linux), we have an experimental implementation of ChakraCore interpreter and runtime without JIT for OS X 10.9+.
-Please make sure you also have XCode and [Homebrew](http://brew.sh/).
+You may need to setup [Homebrew](http://brew.sh/) to install additional dependencies.

-To build ChakraCore on OS X:
+To build ChakraCore on OS X: (requires OSX 10.8+ and XCode 7.0)

 * Install dependencies.
 	* ```xcode-select --install```